-High School Students Win WCM-Q Healing Hands Essay Contest
+High school students win WCM-Q Healing Hands essay contest

 The contest, which is run by the Office of Student Outreach and Educational Development at WCM-Q, is open to Qatari students in grades 10 and 11.
 The program is designed to inspire young Qatari nationals to consider pursuing careers in medicine and biomedical science.

-The certificates were presented by Dr. Rachid Bendriss, Associate Dean for Foundation, Student Outreach and Educational Development Programs; and Noha Saleh, Director of Pre-medical Administration, Student Outreach and Educational Development.
+The certificates were presented by Dr. Rachid Bendriss, associate dean for foundation, student outreach and educational development programs; and Ms. Noha Saleh, director of pre-medical administration, student outreach and educational development.

-Farhoud Al Hajri, father of Saeed, was in attendance at the ceremony.
-He said:“It was an honor for my son to win this competition and I am here to celebrate his outstanding achievement.
+Mr. Farhoud Al-Hajri, father of Saeed, was in attendance at the ceremony.
+He said: “It was an honor for my son to win this competition and I am here to celebrate his outstanding achievement.
 I hope this experience will inspire him to continue striving for excellence and pursue a career in medicine at WCM-Q. I would like to extend my gratitude to WCM-Q for offering such programs that guide students toward a successful future.”

-Saleh said:“We were extremely pleased to have the opportunity to read a great many highly original and well-researched essays.
+Ms. Saleh said: “We were extremely pleased to have the opportunity to read a great many highly original and well-researched essays.
 The talent, hard work and clear passion for the sciences demonstrated by the essays gives us confidence that many of the entrants will seek to pursue careers in medicine by applying to WCM-Q.”

 Legal Disclaimer: